rmsrosa/random_notes/docs/src/generative/probability_flow.md

 ```math
     \frac{\mathrm{d}X_t}{\mathrm{d}t} = f(t, X_t) - \frac{1}{2} \nabla_x \cdot ( G(t, X_t)G(t, X_t)^{\mathrm{tr}} ) - \frac{1}{2} G(t, X_t)G(t, X_t)^{\mathrm{tr}}\nabla_x \log p(t, X_t),
 ```
-amounts to expressing the diffusion term completely as a flux term:
+boils down to expressing the diffusion term completely as a flux term:
 ```math
     \begin{align*}
         \frac{1}{2}\nabla_x^2 : & \left( (G(t, x)G(t, x)^{\mathrm{tr}}) p(t, x) \right) \\
         & = \frac{1}{2}\nabla_x \cdot \left( \left( \nabla_x \cdot ( G(t, x)G(t, x)^{\mathrm{tr}} ) + G(t, x)G(t, x)^{\mathrm{tr}}\nabla_x \log p(t, x) \right) p(t, x) \right).
     \end{align*}
 ```
 As discussed in the Introduction, both formulations seem to have their advantages.
-So one idea is to split up the diffusion term and handle one part as the ODE flow and leave the other part as the SDE diffusion.
+So one idea is to split up the diffusion term and handle one part as the ODE flow and leave the other part as the SDE diffusion, in an attempt to leverage the advantages of both formulations.
 This is what we do next.

 ### For a general Itô diffusion